A young Kansas nurse, Dorothy's life is changed completely when she's swept up in a tornado and taken to the Land of Oz.

 - Deadpan Snarker: In "Science and Magic," his response to Glinda's and West's respective pitches to selecting a path is "So my only choice as a girl is nun or whore?"

-- Driven to Suicide: Was going to throw himself off a bridge after Jack's death, but instead gets taken in by a seemingly friendly stranger who secretly works for Glinda.
+- Driven to Suicide: He was going to throw himself off a bridge after Jack's death, but instead gets taken in by a seemingly friendly stranger who secretly works for Glinda.

 - Expository Hairstyle Change: When Mombi's potion wears off, Tip's hairstyle changes from short and straight to long and curlier.